Darius is a former high school literary and feature writer with a Bachelor of Science degree in Information and Communications Technology.

 If you look at the SCP Foundation website's frequently asked question pages, all written materials and articles are pure works of fiction.
 Any suspected "SCP" in the real world are not really considered as SCPs.
 It is also said there that the Foundation itself is a work of collaborative fiction since the site, itself, is a creative writing website where people can join and submit their own versions of SCPs.

 Are SCPs and the Foundation a Real Thing?

 Whether you're asking if the said major foundation, a globally enforced organization, is either real or not — it's not.
 And thank everything that it is definitely not real.

-Everything written in the site is purely fictitious, from the organization itself to the anomalies.
 Although, it does exist as a collaborative wiki and cooperative writing hub on the internet where users can create their own SCPs by adding more SCPs, contribute additional lore and stories behind already existing SCPs, and even upload photos, videos, or even recorded media (most of which are edited or fan-made) that would enhance and expand the overall storytelling and experience of a certain SCP and the universe.
-Think of it as other information sites like Creepypasta, where stories are published by anonymous or non-anonymous horror story writers, or Wikipedia, where each article and material is contributed by comprehensive and well-collected research, studies, footnotes from digital media and physical prints.
+Think of it as other information sites like Creepypasta, where stories are published by anonymous or non-anonymous horror story writers.
+Or Wikipedia, where each article and material is contributed by comprehensive and well-collected research, studies, footnotes from digital media and physical prints.

 Also, think of it as another massive blog catalog or website on the internet where users can write and publish their works.
 The SCP Foundation site accepts submissions from everyone, and once the article, or the story, is within their scopes and terms or within the specific SCP's lore, it will be accepted and will be added to their archives.